buildpacks/rfcs/text/0000-additional-exported-layers.md

 # What it is
 [what-it-is]: #what-it-is

-Buildpack authors would be able to buildpacks with `buildpack.export_dirs` keys in their `buildpack.toml` files.
+Buildpack authors would be able to buildpacks with `buildpack.exportable-volumes` keys in their `buildpack.toml` files.

 For example a a buildpack may look like -

 ```toml
 api = "<buildpack API version>"